Making Tax Digital: your guide to compatible software

 MTD-compliant software records every transaction inside the program and sends it to HMRC when required.
 It handles most bookkeeping tasks, such as invoicing and bill paying, and keeps everything inside one system.

 MTD bridging software pulls data from a spreadsheet and sends it through to HMRC.
-This enables you to keep to your current record-keeping system and avoids a full software switch, typically suiting those who manage their accounts in Excel or Google Sheets.
+This enables you to keep to your current record-keeping system and avoids a full software switch, typically suiting those who have simple records to manage through Excel or Google Sheets.

 How to move from spreadsheets to bridging software